 OTHER MASTITIS SYMPTOMS

-Hallmark symptoms of mastitis are a fever and feeling like you have the flu.
-You will have body aches and fatigue.
+Hallmark symptoms of mastitis are breast pain, a fever, and feeling like you have the flu.
+You will have body aches, fatigue, and chills.

 MASTITIS RISK FACTORS